 Color and Pattern

 In care homes, fabric designs that are simple are the best choice.
 Old people often struggle with glare and might find it hard to distinguish colors between rooms.
-You will want to choose a color that is contrasting to the walls, making it easier for seniors to distinguish furniture.
+You will want to choose a color that is contrasting with the walls, making it easier for seniors to distinguish furniture.

 A durable fabric can take many rubs before it shows wear.
-Rub is the back and forth motion that mimics the wear and tear of someone sitting on an upholstered seat over time.
+Rub is the back-and-forth motion that mimics the wear and tear of someone sitting on an upholstered seat over time.

 When choosing a fabric based on durability, you will need to consider what kind of fabric you will need, where it will be placed, and whether you have kids or pets.
 These factors will determine how durable the fabric you need will be.
 Durability can also come in the form of stain resistance, water repellant, and UV resistance.

 With the threat of climate change looming over our heads, it is important to choose sustainable fabrics that can help save the planet.
-Some fabrics are partly made of recycled materials, reducing the environmental impacts when producing them.
+Some fabrics are partly made of recycled materials, reducing the environmental impact when producing them.
 This means they are less costly as the costs and emissions associated with farming, dyeing, and transporting them are eliminated.

 In care homes, most of the furniture is health compliant.
 This is done so that the environment is not susceptible to infection.
 It is important that upholstery fabrics used in senior care homes do not support microbial growth.